Posts Tagged ‘Do It Yourself’

 cutiebug

 I have been completely off ‘auto’ mode on my DSLR since November.
 I’ve gone off auto before, like for the maternity photos, but this is the first time I’ve been consistently off auto.
 It feels awesome, my photography has improved so much, it’s ridiculous.
 Of course, I’ve had a lot of practice.
-Here’s what I’ve learned for getting the most out of my camera.
+Here’s what I’ve learned for getting the most out of my camera:

 The camera’s metering light is usually way too dark

 If there’s one really simple trick I’ve learned, it’s to typically shoot on the lighter side.
 You generally get better contrast (especially in the eyes) and photos look all around more professional.
-For portraits, your best bet is to increasing the size of the aperture.
-You’re background may not be in fully focus, which will have the added benefit of emphasizing the subject.

 Don’t be afraid of High ISO

 I switched cameras about a month after Nicki was born.
-I was so used to ’400′ being high and noisy that I stayed away from ISO 400 and above on my new camera.
+I was so used to ‘400’ being high and noisy that I stayed away from ISO 400 and above on my new camera.
 Technology has improved a lot since my first DLSR purchase.
 I can now get up to ISO 1000 without noticing much noise.
+(Keyword “much”).
 If I had realized that sooner, I would have had much more flexibility with my shutter speed and f-stop, and could have gotten much nicer photos initially!

 Even if it had been too noisy, a little noise is easier to correct in photoshop than a little blur.